 Airlines often lower their prices midweek, usually on Tuesdays and Wednesdays.
 This is because airlines launch sales early in the week, and by midweek, other airlines have matched or undercut those prices.
 Additionally, fewer people book flights during these days, which can also drive prices down.
 By booking midweek, you can often find better deals compared to weekends when demand is higher. - Hidden City Ticketing

-Flight prices can vary based on your location.
+Airfare prices can vary by location.
 By using a VPN to change your IP address to another country, you can sometimes find cheaper fares.
 For example, if flights are cheaper when booked from India, using a VPN to make it appear you are booking from there can reduce your costs.
 Airlines price tickets differently in various markets based on demand, purchasing power, and competition, so experimenting with VPNs can uncover significant savings. - Take Advantage of Error Fares

 Error fares occur when airlines mistakenly list flights at extremely low prices due to technical glitches or human error.
 Websites like Secret Flying and The Flight Deal track and publish these error fares.
 If you’re flexible with your travel dates and destinations, you can score some incredible deals.
 However, there’s always a risk that the airline might cancel the ticket if the error is caught, so wait a few days before making non-refundable travel arrangements. - Frequent Flyer Miles and Points